Twenty-Five Words To Conquer Thieves of Time

 Each person finds resonance with a different question and that’s their charm.
 We’re drawn to the ones we need most.
 The questions can be used at the individual level or at the team and organizational level.
 They endlessly and nimbly allow us to amplify the best by removing the rest.”

-Twenty Five Words To Conquer Thieves of Time
+Twenty-Five Words To Conquer Thieves of Time

 Decluttering: A Daily Practice, Not An Annual Project